Search

 Working closely with qualified counselors and therapists, you’ll identify your strengths and equip yourself with positive life skills and healthy coping mechanisms that should prove invaluable in your ongoing recovery.
 You will also discover how to set and track meaningful goals based on your personal values.

-Additionally, going to rehab should boost your self-esteem as you become more able to focus on the progress you are making and to set about achieving your goals, rather than spending time thinking negatively about yourself or dwelling on your mistakes.
+Additionally, going to rehab should boost your self-esteem as you become more able to focus on your progress and set about achieving your goals rather than spending time thinking negatively about yourself or dwelling on your mistakes.

 4) Probe the causes of your addiction and learn how to fight back in your ongoing recovery